sagiassa/Finonex/README.md

 This project involves running a server, client, and data processor.
 The client makes requests to the server, and the data processor handles all events data that were saved locally and upsert them to the PostgreSQL DB.

+I added the creation of the DB table in the data processot script.

+## DB.sql

+There is a function for updating the revenue of each user.
+I used the lock mechanism in order to prevent from two processes to run on the same user in parallel.

 ## Getting Started

 ### Prerequisites